Sales Negotiating: How to Approach Contract Changes & Price Increases

 Step 3 - Confirm Priorities

 Next, it is essential to identify and confirm the client's priorities for using your product or solution in the future.
 It includes understanding their business objectives, challenges, and pain points.
 Remember to take the time to listen to the client and understand their needs to inform the renegotiated agreement.

 Ask questions and be curious to understand potential roadblocks or objections the client may have.
 By understanding these concerns, and the interests behind their positions, the sales professional can better anticipate and address them in the renegotiation process.

 Step 4 - Explain the Solution

-With a clear understanding of the client's priorities, it's time to present additional value and a revised proposal/contract.
+With a clear understanding of the client's priorities, it is time to present additional value and a revised proposal/contract.
 It may include new services or offerings that can address clients' pain points or creative options to help them achieve their business objectives.

 Step 5 - Solve Concerns

-During the renegotiation process, it's important to anticipate, clarify, and respond to any objections the client may have.
+During the renegotiation process, it is essential to anticipate, clarify, and respond to any objections the client may have.
 It includes addressing any concerns or potential roadblocks identified in the previous step.